-- 4.3.12.1 Where a subdivision abuts a proposed or existing limited access road, vehicular ac- cess to such road shall be conveyed to the Town.
+- 4.3.17.1 Where a subdivision abuts a proposed or existing limited access road, vehicular access to such road shall be conveyed to the Town.
 If no other means of access to the subdivision is available, a frontage road shall be provided along the entire frontage.
 A temporary access from the frontage road to the limited access arterial road may be permitted, but such access shall be terminated when the frontage road is further extended or is connected to another public street.
-Frontage roads shall meet the re- quirements of the appropriate street classification for the development being served, except that sidewalks are not required on the side of the street nearer the limited access facility. - 4.3.12.2 Arterials.
+Frontage roads shall meet the requirements of the appropriate street classification for the development being served, except that sidewalks are not required on the side of the street nearer the limited access facility. - 4.3.17.2 Arterials.
 Where a residential subdivision abuts an existing or proposed arterial, double frontage lots with no access to the arterial roadway, lots with rear service drives, common access drives, or other treatment may be required.
 Driveways should not be permitted on existing or proposed arterials.
 Where this requirement cannot be met, shared or common driveways may be required.
-All driveways shall be designed to provide egress in a forward motion. - 4.3.12.3 Double Frontage and Corner Lots.
-Where lots have frontage on two streets, a conveyance of vehicular access on the street carrying or expected to carry the lesser traffic volume may be required. - 4.3.13 Street Grades.
-Grades on arterial and collector streets shall not exceed six percent and grades on all other streets shall not exceed 12 percent.
+All driveways shall be designed to provide egress in a forward motion. - 4.3.17.3 Double Frontage and Corner Lots.
+Where lots have frontage on two streets, a conveyance of vehicular access on the street carrying or expected to carry the lesser traffic volume may be required.